jophde/documentation/docs/01_Dashboard/02_Project_creation.md

 Once you have created a Project for you app, you can request translations by adding locales to it.

 On the top right you can see the _Home_ page.
-On this page, select the _Project Locales_ tab.
+On this page, selet the _Project Locales_ tab.
 Here you can choose from a wide selection of different locales.

 __Note:__ German, for example, will be localized differently for Germany and Switzerland.